BoltonStudios/easy-zillow-reviews/README.txt

 3. Settings.

 == Changelog ==

+= 1.1.4 =
+* Bug Fix: Please check your widgets to confirm that Easy Zillow Reviews is still active.
+Changed plugin widget name back to 'ezrwp_widget' (free version)
+* Bug Fix: Restored options to style and hide reviews output.
+* Bug Fix: Resolved miscellaneous notices when WP_DEBUG is true.

 = 1.1.3 =
 * Added more fields to Upgrader class, which assists with backwards compatibility from v1.0 to v1.1.